 These strategies are high-level approaches you can use to increase your link building effectiveness:

 Link earning is undeniably safe; it’s practically impossible to get penalized by Google if you’re just passively earning links, but it’s also inconsistent and unreliable, making it difficult to scale.

 Link building is consistent and reliable, but it takes significant skill and effort to make the strategy work, especially over long timescales.

-The best approach for most businesses is to use a blend of link building and link earning, capitalizing on the best qualities of each.
+The best approach for most businesses is to use a blend of link building strategies and link earning strategies, capitalizing on the best qualities of each.

 Many newcomers to SEO spend most of their strategic effort choosing and prioritizing keywords and keyword phrases.